enjineerMan/Ultrasonic-Radar/README.md

 # Ultrasonic-Radar
 Ultrasonic Radar

 Radar project made with Arduino, a servo motor and ultrasonic sensor.
-Demonstration can be found at https://drive.google.com/open?id=1UHdlioWGUSu0HkprwKKyJVCmZePkeGMc
+Demonstration can be found at https://drive.google.com/open?id=1UHdlioWGUSu0HkprwKKyJVCmZePkeGMc (view in HD!)

 The foundation of the program is an object array of size 180 that stores a line for every degree in the semicircle (although only half of the objects in the array are used).